Isaiah D. Cooper

 At the end of Isaiah’s year in Jerusalem, the JSO did a tour in Germany.
 This was the first time since World War II and the Nazi genocide of European Jewry (among others) that a Jewish orchestra performed there.

 Isaiah returned to the United States in the summer of 1986.
-He took the paralegal position at Herzfeld and Rubin (a products liability defense firm representing Volkswagen of America and most of the other automobile manufacturers) and moved in with his brother in Park Slope.
-He met his Lauri Lowell at the Park Slope Jewish Center.
+He took a paralegal position at Herzfeld and Rubin (a products liability defense firm representing Volkswagen of America and most of the other automobile manufacturers) and moved in with his brother in Park Slope.
+He met his wife, Lauri Jan Lowell at the Park Slope Jewish Center.
 Isaiah and Lauri were married in June of 1988 and Isaiah began law school two months later.
-Isaiah and Lauri had two sons and were married for 26 years before separating in 2014 and becoming divorced in 2016.
-Despite that, they are still friends.
+Isaiah and Lauri had two children and were married for 26 years before separating in 2014 and becoming divorced in 2016.
+Despite that, they are still good friends.

-After Isaiah and Lauri separated in May of 2014, he began keeping company with Helene Sapadin and now lives with her in the Fair Haven neighborhood of New Haven.
+After Isaiah and Lauri separated in May of 2014, Isaiah began keeping company with Helene Sapadin and now lives with her in the Fair Haven neighborhood of New Haven.

 When you need legal advice backed by experience, I'll be here to help.